-Sleep apnea — a sleep disorder in which breathing is briefly and repeatedly interrupted during sleep — may be doing more than affecting the quality of your sleep and making you tired.
+Sleep apnea — a sleep disorder in which your breathing is briefly and repeatedly interrupted during sleep — may be doing more than affecting the quality of your sleep and making you tired.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The researchers also found that people who treated their sleep breathing problems with a continuous positive airway pressure machine, or CPAP, were diagnosed with memory and thinking problems about 10 years later than people whose problems were not treated.
+But there is hope.
+Researchers also found that people who treated their sleep breathing problems with a continuous positive airway pressure machine, or CPAP, were diagnosed with memory and thinking problems about 10 years later than people whose problems were not treated.

-CPAP is the treatment of choice for sleep apnea, Dr. Walia says.
-With this treatment, patients wear a face or nasal mask while they sleep.
-The mask is connected to a pump and provides a flow of air into the nasal passages to keep the airway open.
+“CPAP is the treatment of choice for sleep apnea,” Dr. Mehra says.
+With this treatment, you wear a face or nasal mask while you sleep.
+The mask is connected to a pump and provides a flow of air into your nasal passages to keep your airways open.